 - Number of years employed as a teacher

-- Number of years employed as a teacher in BVSD
+- Number of years employed as a teacher/ staff in BVSD

-- If application is Collaborative, names and email addresses of co-applicants
+- If application is Collaborative, names and email addresses of all co-applicants

 About Your Project

-(Important note: from this point on in your application, do not include your name, your school, personnel names at your school, or location – application evaluators will disqualify any applications that mention names, schools, personnel names, or locations.
+Important note: from this point on in your application, do not include your name, your school, personnel names at your school, or location – application evaluators will disqualify any applications that mention names, schools, personnel names, or locations.
 This includes the title of your uploaded budget as well as the wording in the budget itself.

 - Language Arts

 - Social Studies

 - Music – we have a separate CIG application specifically for music teachers; non-music teachers may apply for a music grant through the regular CIG application

 - Practical Arts